 Finding the Proper Popcorn Serving Size

-Popcorn is a fantastic low-calorie snack food.
+Popcorn is a healthy, fantastic low-calorie snack food.
 It is a great way to satisfy snack cravings without overindulging.
 However, popcorn portion control is still important.

 The serving size of popcorn will depend a lot on how it is prepared.
 If you are enjoying homemade, air-popped popcorn, then you can have a larger serving since the popcorn has been made in a healthy manner.
 If you are eating popcorn at a movie theater and the snack is loaded with butter and salt, you will need to have a smaller portion size.
 Take a look at our serving guide for each type of popcorn to get a good idea of how big a bowl you should eat.